 Dr. Lanks is Assistant Clinical Professor of Medicine, David Geffen School of Medicine at UCLA, and Associate Program Director for the fellowship program.
-He completed his undergraduate training at Columbia University’s School of Engineering and Applied Sciences in New York with a degree in Applied Physics.
-He went on to receive his medical degree from the State University of New York in Brooklyn and his internal medicine and fellowship training at Harbor UCLA.
-His academic interests include point of care ultrasound and the use of novel monitoring devices in critically ill patients.
+He completed his undergraduate training at Columbia University’s School of Engineering and Applied Sciences studying applied physics.
+He went on to receive his medical degree from the State University of New York in Brooklyn and his internal medicine and fellowship training at Harbor-UCLA.
+His academic interests include point-of-care ultrasound and the use of novel monitoring devices in critically ill patients.

 Dr. Porszasz is Associate Professor of Medicine, UCLA.
 He is a core member of the research faculty and Technical Director of the Rehabilitation Clinical Trials Unit.
 His interests include exercise testing methodology and mechanisms of exercise limitation in chronic obstructive pulmonary disease.